 You are required to comply with the code if you are party to a franchise agreement.

-A franchise agreement is an agreement in which a person (the franchisor) grants to another (the franchisee) the right to carry on the business of offering, supplying or distributing goods or services under a particular system or marketing plan which is substantially determined, controlled or suggested by the franchisor and is associated with a trade mark, advertising or commercial symbol.
+- one party (the franchisor) grants to another (the franchisee) the right to carry on a business offering goods or services under a system or marketing plan which is determined, controlled or suggested by the franchisor or its associate

 Please consult the Contact Officer for more information and to ascertain the level of compliance that may be required.